cp3402-students/cp3402-2023-a2-team04/site.md

 The `Recurring` option will determine if the event is listed in the `Recurring Events` section of the `Events` page.
 Otherwise events will be listed based on their `event_date` and placed accordingly under `Upcoming Events` or `Past Events`.

 #### Add a new gallery (Modula plugin)
-Galleries are currently only present in the magazines but can be added anywhere in the site.
+Galleries are currently only present in the newsletters but can be added anywhere in the site.
 The `Modula` plugin was used for this.
 Galleries created with it will display pictures in a grouped area and users can click on an image to expand and bring it forward on their screen.
 It also comes with a hover affect.
 Hovering over an image brings up a caption, which in this case is sometimes used to describe someone or something happening in the image.
 This caption is displayed at the bottom when an image is selected.

 Once installed Modula will appear in the Dashboard.
 Selecting it will show all existing galleries and an option at the top to `Add new`.
 Selecting `Add new` will bring up a page to name the gallery and a section underneath where images can be dragged and dropped.
 They will be uploaded individually one by one.